Bentleigh Project: How Small Style Updates can Make a Big Difference

 I love writing this blog, don’t get me wrong.
 But I also relish the opportunity move away from the computer; flexing my styling muscles in the other pillar of the TLC business, my Melbourne interior design service.

-Late last year I was fortunate enough to work with an awesome client, Jo, who was eager to get my help transforming her open plan living and dining room.
+A little while ago I was fortunate enough to work with an awesome client, Jo, who was eager to get my help transforming her open plan living and dining room.
 It was the first time I had worked on interior design in Bentleigh, actually, and what a lovely suburb it was to visit.

 As with a lot of clients, life gets in the way and it’s often a while between when you finish the room and when you return to snap it.
 Thankfully Jo let me back into her home a few weeks ago to style and photograph the space, and this is the result.